Clubhouse app lets Thailand pro-democracy protesters speak freely | DW | 24.02.2021

 Even after Clubhouse has allowed the chatrooms to exceed the 5,000-person limit in recent days, several other secondary rooms were required to meet listener demand.

-Although other chatrooms criticising the government or the royal institution do not provoke the same level of excitement, they are still regularly filled, or surpass the maximum capacity.
+Although other chatrooms criticizing the government or the royal institution do not provoke the same level of excitement, they are still regularly filled, or surpass the maximum capacity.

 Like in China, where Clubhouse access is now blocked after it erupted as a popular platform for open discussion, the Thai government has warned users they face legal consequences for violating the Computer Crime Act if they abuse the app.